aryan008/recovery-pod/README.md

 *	Recovery
 *	Users

 Throughout the Python app.py file, various Mongo DB requests are made to get the appropriate information from the database and rendered to their appropriate html pages.
+See below for the contents of the four collections.

 #### Attributes
 This collection contains the eight attribute names upon which the site calculates scores on user submission.